fluxninja/aperture/docs/content/reference/configuration/spec.md

 Concurrency limiting is done independently for each value of the [label](/concepts/flow-label.md) with given key.
-For example, to give each API Key a separate limit, assuming you have a _api_key_ flow label set up, set `limit_by_label_key: "api_key"`.
+For example, to give each API Key a separate limit, assuming you have a "api_key" flow label set up, set `limit_by_label_key: "api_key"`.
 If no label key is specified, then all requests matching the selectors will be concurrency limited based on the global concurrency count.